laurenrosie/CV/README.md

 #### Trinity College, Dublin (2011 to 2016)

-Degree
 - BA Mathematics
 - First Class Honors
-- In my final year I focused on modules in mathematical statistics, statistical inference etc..
-- I completed a final year research project titled "Bayesian Inference for Stochastic Volatility Models".
+- Completed a final year research project titled "Bayesian Inference for Stochastic Volatility Models".
 - This project involved both theory and derivation as well as extensive simulation using R. (Awarded a First in this project)

 Trinity Student Managed Fund, 2012-2015